 As a leader in your organization, one of your many roles may include managing a project with tons of moving parts, long lists of to-dos, and a team of people.
+Larger projects such as engineering or maintenance may require extra support from teams such as Road to Reliability for effective work management.
 There are a lot of variables that need to work together in order to have a successful and productive project.
 A project is a bigger set of tasks that you can complete over a period of time for one ultimate goal or final product.
 Today I want to share a step-by-step project management process so you can streamline your work, save time and sanity, and accomplish what you set out to do.

 photo by Nikki Kauzlaurich